The Wallflower (manga)

 The Wallflower (ヤマトナデシコ七変化, Yamato nadeshiko Shichi Henge) is a manga series written and illustrated by Tomoko Hayakawa.
-The individual chapters have been serialized in Bessatsu Friend since 2000, and in 36 tankōbon volumes in Japan by Kodansha.
-The series was licensed for an English language release in North America by Del Rey Manga and in Singapore by Chuang Yi, under the name My Fair Lady.
-The series ended in January 2015 after 36 volumes.
+The individual chapters have been serialized in Kodansha magazine Bessatsu Friend since 2000, with 36 tankōbon volumes.
+Under the name My Fair Lady, the manga was licensed for an English-language release in North America by Del Rey Manga and Singapore by Chuang Yi.
+The Wallflower ended in January 2015 after 36 volumes.

-Nippon Animation adapted part of the manga series into a twenty-five episode anime series which aired on TV Tokyo and other channels from October 3, 2006, through March 27, 2007.
-The anime adaptation has been licensed for Region 1 release by A.D.
+Nippon Animation adapted part of the manga into a 25-episode anime series, which aired on TV Tokyo and other channels from October 3, 2006, to March 27, 2007.
+It has been licensed for Region 1 release by A.D.
 Vision, who paid $500,000.
-In 2008, The WallFlower became one of over 30 ADV titles whose North American rights were transferred to Funimation Entertainment.
+In 2008, The WallFlower became one of over 30 ADV series whose North American rights were transferred to Funimation Entertainment.

 A television drama adaptation aired on TBS and its affiliates from January to March 2010.

 Plot

-The Wallflower is about a girl named Sunako who was called ugly by the first and only person to whom she confessed her love.
-This incident sparks a life change, and as a result Sunako shuns all forms of beauty, both in herself as well as in life.
-Concerned by her change for the worse, Sunako's aunt, the owner of a huge mansion where four very handsome high school students live (for free), demands the boys to transform her niece into the "perfect lady", and in return they will be able to continue living there for free.
-They are given a deadline and if they are unable to uphold their deal then they would have to either pay a lump sum of cash or vacate the premises.
+The series tells a girl named Sunako Nakahara who was called ugly by the first and only person, to whom she confessed her love.
+This incident causes her life to change, thus Sunako avoids all forms of beauty, both in herself and life.
+Concerned by her change for the worse, Sunako's aunt – the owner of a huge mansion where free four handsome high school boys live – demands the boys to transform her niece into the "perfect lady", and in return they will be able to continue living there for free.
+If the boys cannot uphold their deal in the deadline, they either to either pay a lump sum of cash or vacate the premises.

-While the four of them manage to make Sunako physically beautiful enough to become a lady, the problem lies with her attitude and interests (which Sunako has no intention of changing).
-Up until the most recent release in the story, they manage to convince Sunako's aunt that her niece is indeed a lady befitting the mansion in which they live (and prevent the rent from skyrocketing to triple the required amount).
-However, in reality Sunako has not changed at all.
-Sunako has the tendency to spurt out in a nose bleed when seen by bright creatures, especially around Kyohei.
+Although the four of them eventually make Sunako physically beautiful enough to become a lady, she has no intention of changing problems with attitude and interests.
+Up until the most recent release in the story, they eventually convince Sunako's aunt that her niece is indeed a lady befitting the mansion in which they live and prevent the rent from increasing to triple the required amount.

-It is a humorous tale following Sunako and the four boys through unusual and ridiculous situations where Sunako is confronted with many unwanted experiences of being a lady, while also channeling the idea of self and beauty.